• Skip to primary navigation

 Instructions

 • Scrub the potatoes well to be sure the skin is clean.
-(If using a Russet potato, peel the potatoes.)
+(If using Russets, peel the potatoes.)

-• Slice potatoes into rounds no thicker than ¼ of an inch and set aside.
+• Slice potatoes into rounds about ¼ of an inch thick and set aside.

 • Using a cold stick of butter, create a thin layer of butter in the center of two 18x12 inch pieces of foil.
 The tracings of butter should measure approximately 12x9 inches.